J-Horensma/Website_Security/Headers/README.md

 # What Are Headers?:
-HTTP headers are loaded, by the browser, before the page content, therefor, if a broken header directive, is detected, the page content will not load, or causes an error, that can be handled, with code.
-This can prevent the execution, of the broken directive, if set up properly.
+HTTP headers are loaded, by the browser, before the page content.
+Headers are sent by http requests.
+The headers load, in the browser, before the page content, therefor, if a broken header directive, is detected, the page content can be stopped, or an error can be captured for analysis.
+This can prevent the execution, of the broken directive, or allow monitoring of security breaches, if set up properly.